 - A Heat Press, Easy Press, or Household Iron to press the iron on vinyl.
 (I use the Cricut EasyPress Mini for this project and it works out perfectly!)

-– The FREE Elf Toy Kit SVG Files that you can download at the bottom of this post.
+- This FREE Elf Toy Kit SVG File (Download at the bottom of this post.)